haochangsheng/haochangsheng.github.io/_posts/2023-01-15-bipedal_robot.md

 ---
-title:  "Build your own website (with Jekyll and Minimal-mistakes theme)"
+title:  "Research on the Locomotion Control of a Bipedal Robot"
-date:   2017-8-17
+date:   2023-1-15
 layout: single
 author_profile: true
 ---